helmbold/rxfilewatcher/README.md

-**RxFileWatcher** allows you to observe directories (recursiveley or not) for file system events with a [RxJava](https://github.com/ReactiveX/RxJava) observable.
+**RxFileWatcher** allows you to observe directories (recursively or not) for file system events with a [RxJava](https://github.com/ReactiveX/RxJava) observable.
 It is based on the [JDK WatchService](https://docs.oracle.com/javase/8/docs/api/java/nio/file/WatchService.html), but it is much more convenient.

 Usage
 -------